 Each device you send must include the unique

-You ship the device, the cables and packing slip to AWS.
-Make sure to include your job ID on the shipping label and on the device you are shipping.
+You ship the device and cables to AWS through UPS.
+Make sure to include your job ID on the device you are shipping and use the pre-paid shipping label, see Shipping Your Storage Device for information on how to print your label.
 Otherwise, your download might be delayed.

 You can send multiple devices in the same shipment.
 If you do, however, there are specific guidelines and limitations that govern what devices you can ship and how your devices must be packaged.
 If your shipment is not prepared and packed correctly, AWS Import/Export cannot process your jobs.
 Regardless of how many devices you ship at one time, you must submit a separate job request for each device.
 For complete details about packaging requirements when shipping multiple devices, see Shipping Multiple Devices.